 - Kvas – fermented beverage made from bread.
 Mmm, we love it!

-Where to go and what to see in Moscow
+Where to Go and What to Do in Moscow

 The most popular place in Moscow definitely is Moscow Kremlin.
 It is a walled complex located at the historic and geographic center of Moscow, and it is the oldest place of the city.
 It is enclosed by Kremlin wall with Kremlin towers.
 Kremlin is a residence of President of Russia.